Rockypocky77/ChancifySATPrep/sat22.md

 The description of the prop table ("chipped teacup… bouquet that had to fall exactly on cue") mainly emphasizes the narrator's

-A) care for small details and attention to precision.
+A) meticulous attention to specific elements and commitment to exact timing and placement requirements.

-B) dislike of props and stage objects.
+B) negative feelings toward props and stage objects, viewing them as unnecessary complications.

-C) fear of breaking fragile items.
+C) apprehension about damaging delicate items and concerns about potential breakage during performances.

-D) confusion about the show.
+D) lack of understanding about the production's requirements and uncertainty about show logistics.

 The director's comments about the narrator's voice and blocking suggest that the narrator